SIMOLANT 03/2025

 written if recording is selected.
 If CSV (Comma-Separated Values) files

-to .csv.
+changed to .csv.

 - Export force field

-Prints a file (tab-separated TXT or CSV, according to current setup) with the following columns:
+Prints a file (tab-separated TXT or CSV, according to the current

 r = the interatomic distance